Conference chair

 Bronagh D'Arcy

-Chief operating officer, Tuath HousingCaroline Moloney
+Chief operating officer, Tuath HousingJez Sweetland

 Project Director, Housing Festival and Bristol City CouncilJez has initiated and managed strategic development in a variety of settings.
 His previous positions include CEO of Guildhall Barrister’s Chambers, and CEO of a charitable national skills training organisation.
 He founded the Bristol Housing Festival in 2018 and believes collaboration is the key to lasting social development.
 Jez lives in Bristol with his wife, Joanna and his three children.